ALanMAttano/Blender_4_Rhino/README.md

 RHINO SETUP
 * Add a new custom button
 * Open the file "A Blender 4 Rhino.txt"
-* Copy the left and right command content of the txt
+* Copy the left and right command content of the .txt
 * Inside the Button Editor past both command scripts to left and right
 * In Appearance select Both image and text
 * Text: Blender
 * Edit place the Blender icon image and press OK to save the image.
-* Press OK to save and close the Buutton Editor.
+* Press OK to save and close the editor button.
 * Close Rhino to Save the UI botton layout.
-If you do not close Rhino you will loose the button.
+If you do not close Rhino you will lose the button.

 HOW TO USE IT
-* Select the mesh that you whant to edit in Blender.
+* Select the mesh that you want to edit in Blender.
-* Left click on this custom Blender button ("A Blender 4 Rhino")
+* Left-click on this custom Blender button ("A Blender 4 Rhino")
 * Open Blender
 * Under View3D, goto Add > Mesh > New Rhino Object, will load the mesh file
 * After editing the mesh
 * To export goto Add > Mesh > Save Rhino Object, to export the file back
 * Inside Rhino, delete the file
-* Rhight click the custom Blender button bridge
+* Right-click the custom Blender button bridge

-Note you can automate delete step by adding !Delete command on top of the custom right button script
+Note you can automate delete step by adding !Delete command on top of the custom right button script Note you can automate the delete step by adding a `!Delete` command on top of the custom right button script